Wang Weizhong: Biography

 In April 2017, Wang was named a member of the Guangdong provincial standing committee and party chief of Shenzhen.

 On December 14, 2018, Wang rose to become deputy party secretary of Guangdong.
 In December 2021, he became governor of Guangdong, replacing Ma Xingrui.

-In October 2022, he became a member of the 20th Central Committee of the Communist Party of China.
+In October 2022, he became a member of the 20th Central Committee of the Chinese Communist Party.

+In September 2025, Wang was appointed as Party Secretary of Inner Mongolia.